SubhashPatel/Install-Tomcat-ubuntu/README.md

-# Install-Tomcat-ubuntu
+# Install-Tomcat-Linux
-Install tomcat on ubuntu using single shell script
+Install tomcat on ubuntu and centos using single shell script